zhili-zh/nanoVLM/README.md

 Input:
 Image + 'What is this?'
 Output:
 Generation 1:  This is a cat sitting on the floor.
-I think this is a cat sitting facing towards the left Generation 2:  The picture contains a white and brown cat sitting on the floor, platform, it is measuring 1 Generation 3:  This is a cat which is sitting on the floor of the house.
+I think this is a cat sat facing towards the left Generation 2:  The picture contains a white and brown cat sitting on the floor, platform, it is measuring 1 Generation 3:  This is a cat which is sitting on the floor of the house.
 This cat wore a black and Generation 4:  This is a cute cat sitting on the surface of the mat.
 The background, which is blur,